-For this list we’re looking at tips and tricks that will help save you money on your next vacation.
+For this list, we’re looking at tips and tricks that will help save you money on your next vacation.

 I live in the Atlanta, Georgia area and Delta has a huge hub here.
 What is the largest airline flying out of your airport?
-I don’t know about you, but my natural reaction is to check Delta for flights, and forget it.
+I don’t know about you, but my natural reaction is to check Delta for flights and forget it.
 This has proven over and over to be a mistake if you really want to save money on airline flights.

 This piece of advice cannot be overstated.
 While it’s easy to settle for the first flight you come across, you’ll save a lot more money if you take some time to examine your other options.
 Nowadays, there are hundreds of different apps and comparison websites that make it quick and easy to shop for flights, allowing you to find the best deals in a matter of minutes.
-And remember sometimes even when flying, there’s more than one route to your destination, so be sure to weigh all of your options first.
+And remember sometimes, even when flying, there’s over one route to your destination, so be sure to weigh all of your options first.

-we have found it to consistently offer the best deals on all our airline and travel needs.
+We have found it to consistently offer the best deals on all our airline and travel needs.

 We’ve all browsed the airport shops for a last-minute snack only to discover that they’re charging 10 bucks for a bag of chips.
-To avoid the pitfalls of overpriced snacks, be It at an airport hotel or museum swing by a corner store before starting your day.
+To avoid the pitfalls of overpriced snacks, be it at an airport hotel or museum swing by a corner store before starting your day.

-Their prices will usually be much cheaper and you can stock up on an array of different treats that will not only save you money, but will also keep you on the go.
+Their prices will usually be much cheaper and you can stock up on an array of different treats that will not only save you money but will also keep you on the go.
 Having a snack on hand is the perfect remedy for that mid-afternoon crash you’re certain to get after walking around a foreign city for six hours in the sun.

 Before leaving for your trip check to see if your card charges a foreign transaction fee.
 Most cards do, but some don’t and this can save you a lot of money in the long run.
-Obviously it is prudent to plan on using the card that has no foreign transaction fees.
+Obviously, it is prudent to plan on using a card that has no foreign transaction fees.
 It’s also important that you don’t allow merchants to convert sales into the currency of your home country as the rates will often be inflated.

-This is a money saving tip that many neglect when traveling.
+This is a money-saving tip that many neglect when traveling.

-Once upon a time, travelers had to purchase maps, visit travel agents and actually talk to other people to find out where the best local eateries were.
+Once upon a time, travelers had to purchase maps, visit travel agents and talk to other people to find out where the best local eateries were.
 Man, the nineties were a tough time to be alive.

 One of the easiest ways to save money while traveling is to visit a less popular country or city.
 Many eastern European countries are considerably cheaper than their western counterparts while still being able to offer exceptional views, fun attractions, and loads of historical monuments.
 Similarly, the amount of money it costs to visit a particular city is usually tied to how popular that city is.